tazama-lf/docs/Community/Tazama-Contribution-Guide.md

 type!: short description
 ```

-Recommended commit types are based on the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type), summarized for ease of reference:
+Recommended commit types for Tazama are based on the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type), summarized for ease of reference:

  - **build**: Changes that affect the build system or external dependencies
  - **ci**: Changes to our CI configuration files and scripts